Living and Learning in Newing College

 Area-Based Courses and Discussion Sections

 These are area based courses open only to students living in Newing Community.
 ABCs (area-based courses) are introductory courses (or in most cases, discussion sections of courses) specifically designated for first-year students who reside in the community sponsoring these courses.
 In ABCs you go to class with the students living in the same college or community, form study groups together, and develop deep, lasting friendships based on life both in and out of the classroom.

 Geography 101: Introduction to Geography, Discussion Section A51 CRN: 10004 Friday 1:10pm to 2:10pm Introduction to the major subfields of Geography as well as the mapping tools and approaches used to depict geographic processes and patterns at local, regional and global scales.

 Philosophy 146 Law and Justice: Discussion Section A09 CRN: 10442 Friday 2:20pm to 3:20pm This introductory, lecture-based course examines moral arguments and theories bearing on controversial issues in law and politics.
 Readings include both philosophical texts and legal documents including Supreme Court and lower court opinions.
 Students will reflect on moral and political issues, read and interpret philosophical and legal texts, identify and evaluate arguments, and write short essays responding to interpretative and evaluative questions.

 Political Science 117 Introduction to World Politics: Discussion Section A12 CRN: 20784 Wednesday 5:50pm to 6:50pm Introduces major topics in the study of world politics including the role of power in international relationships; the importance of the state in the international arena; sources, causes, and consequences of war; international political economy; international diplomacy and institutions; and current global conflicts.
 Also introduces students to the social scientific approach to understanding these issues.

 SCHL 127 Thinking Like Leonardo da Vinci: Section 01 CRN: 25132 Tuesday 1:30 to 3:30pm, and Section 02 CRN: 25133 Tuesday 1:30 to 3:30pm, Section 03 CRN 26751 Wednesday 9:30 to 11:30am, and Section 04 CRN 26752 Wednesday 9:30 to 11:30am Incoming Binghamton Scholars will learn and develop strategies for tackling challenges both timely and timeless, including open-ended problem solving, critical and creative thinking, self-expression, goal setting and balancing competing interests.
 Open only to students enrolled in the Binghamton University Scholars Program.

 HARP 424 Hot Topics, Hot Issues, and Hot Spots: (spring semester only) This course provides a critical examination of contemporary global/local issues.
 Broad topics to be addressed include: Globalization, Regional and Country Issues, Economic Issues, Issues about Violence, International Law and Organization, and the Environment.
 Other current issues will be included as they arise.
-Instructor: Faculty Master Mark
+Instructor: Faculty Master, Mark Reisinger.